Sharome van Schalkwyk

-Sharome Renay van Schalkwyk is a South African politician and a Member of Parliament for the African National Congress.
+Sharome Renay van Schalkwyk is a South African politician and a former Member of Parliament for the African National Congress.

 Parliamentary career

 Van Schalkwyk was placed fourth on the African National Congress's regional Northern Cape list for the general election on 8 May 2014.
 After the election, she was nominated to the National Assembly of South Africa.
 Van Schalkwyk was sworn in as a Member of Parliament on 21 May 2014.
 In June 2014, she became a member of the Portfolio Committee on Labour.

 Van Schalkwyk became a member of the Portfolio Committee on Communications on 28 May 2015.
 She served on the committee until 20 October 2016, when she became a member of the Portfolio Committee on Trade and Industry.
 She was appointed as the whip for the ANC Study Group on Public Service and Administration in 2018.